A reduction theorem for the Navarro Alperin weight conjecture: Introduction

 \begin{cconj}[Alperin weight conjecture] For any finite group $G$, we have that \end{cconj}

-Although the Alperin weight conjecture is completely general, there is still no general proof of it.
 At the time being, the most hopeful method is to reduce the problem to simple groups.
-In 2011, Navarro and Tiep \cite{Nav1} achieved a reduction of the Alperin weight conjecture to the so-called inductive AW condition for simple groups (i.e., AWC-good for simple groups); they proved that if every finite non-abelian simple group satisfies the inductive AW condition, then the Alperin weight conjecture holds for every finite group.
-For the recent developments of the inductive investigation, we refer to the survey paper \cite{FZ22}.
+In 2011, Navarro and Tiep \cite{Nav1} achieved a reduction of the AW conjecture to the so-called inductive AW condition for simple groups (i.e., AWC-good for simple groups); they proved that if every finite non-abelian simple group satisfies the inductive AW condition, then the AW conjecture holds for every finite group.
+For recent developments concerning the verification of the inductive conditions, we refer to the survey paper \cite{FZ22}.

 The McKay conjecture is another long-standing conjecture in the representation theory of finite groups, and it has been reduced to simple groups by Issacs, Malle and Navarro \cite{Isaacs_Reduction_of_McKay_conj}.
 Using this reduction theorem, the McKay conjecture has finally been proved \cite{MS16,CS23}.
-In 2004, Navarro strengthened the McKay Conjecture by Galois automorphisms in \cite{Nav-Ann}, where he conjectured that the bijection in the McKay conjecture can be chosen to be equivariant under certain Galois automorphisms action.
-This conjecture is called the Mckay--Navarro conjecture, also referred to as the Galois--McKay conjecture, and is much stronger than the original form.
-In 2020, Navarro, Sp\"ath and Vallejo \cite{Nav-GMckay} provided a reduction theorem of the McKay--Navarro conjecture to finite non-abelian simple groups, affording a promising path for the proof of this conjecture.
+In 2004, Navarro strengthened the McKay Conjecture by considering the role of Galois automorphisms in \cite{Nav-Ann}, where he conjectured that the bijection in the McKay conjecture can be chosen to be equivariant under certain Galois automorphisms action.
+This strengthened conjecture is called the McKay--Navarro conjecture, also referred to as the Galois--McKay conjecture, and is a refinement of the original form.
+In 2020, Navarro, Sp\"ath and Vallejo \cite{Nav-GMckay} proved a reduction theorem of the McKay--Navarro conjecture to finite non-abelian simple groups, affording a promising path for the proof of this conjecture.

-In \cite{Nav-Ann}, Navarro also pointed out that a similar idea can be applied to the Alperin weight conjecture.
-From this, and based on the calculation of examples and the existence of a natural bijection between the Brauer characters and the weights in the case of groups of odd order (established by Navarro \cite{Nav-Weights_vertices_and_a_correspondence_of_char.}), Turull \cite{Turull_The_strengthened_Alperin_Weight Conjecture_for.} stated a strengthened form of the Alperin weight conjecture that includes Galois automorphisms action and proved this conjecture for $p$-solvable groups.
-Recently, Martínez, Rizo and Rossi proved that if the inductive condition holds for every simple group, then the bijection in the Alperin weight conjecture can be chosen to be equivariant with group automorphisms action (cf. \cite[Theorem C]{MRR23}).
-Inspired by all these, we state the \textbf{Galois Alperin weight (\textbf{GAW}) conjecture}, which includes not only Galois automorphisms action but also group automorphisms action.